-The focus of my PhD research was on the impact of agricultural management practices on soil biological and physicochemical properties.
-The project belonged to the AgroCycle consortium, a Horizon 2020 research and innovation project addressing the circular economy of the agri-food sector.
-AgroCycle was a collaboration between 26 partners from the EU, China and Hong Kong, and encompassed various stakeholders from practitioners, academia to industry.
+My PhD research focussed on the impact of agricultural management practices on soil biological (i.e. bioindicators of soil health) and physicochemical properties.
+My project was affiliated to the AgroCycle EU consortium, a Horizon 2020 research and innovation project addressing the circular economy of the agri-food sector.
+AgroCycle EU was a collaboration between 26 partners from the EU, China and Hong Kong, and encompassed various stakeholders from practitioners, academia to industry.

-I am currently involved with ECOinsect Ltd in collaboration with Harper Adams University and University of Reading.
-We are looking into the scaling up potential of using Black Soldier Flies as animal feed and into the valorisation of byproducts that originate from insect rearing.
-My role relates to the latter, where I am responsible for the running of glasshouse trials that aim to better understand the response of crops and associated soil properties to byproducts.
+I have been involved with EcoInsect Ltd in collaboration with Harper Adams University and University of Reading.
+We looked into the scaling up potential of using Black Soldier Flies (BSF) as animal feed and into the valorisation of by-products that originate from insect rearing.
+My role related to the latter, where I was responsible for the running of glasshouse trials aimed to better understand the response of crops and associated soil properties to BSF by-products.

 As a Postdoctoral Research Fellow at the University of Nottingham working in collaboration with Syngenta and Rothamsted, I worked on a project looking at the effects of soil pore structure of different textural classes and varied disturbances has on the movement and retention of particles.
 My duties involved imaging analysis using X-ray Computed Tomography, and the quantification of fluid transport through soil structure by applying techniques such as hydraulic conductivity and breakthrough curves.